infinityworks/101-Sessions/sessions/DBT-100/DBT_Workshop/jaffle_shop/README.md

 Notes: The default db and schema comes from the `profile.yml`

-The models portion of dbt_project.yml file
+Adjust the models portion of `dbt_project.yml` file so it looks as below:

 ```yml
 models: